 Tasks and Grading Policy

-This is tentative grading policy for non-India session, and the instructor reserved the right to do small changes.
+This is tentative grading policy for session CS549-01, CS549-02, and the instructor reserved the right to do small changes.
 Each studentís grade has following 5 components.

-a) Class attendance, reaction paper (20%) (Each student is expected to read several papers from a chosen topic and be able to lead the discussion about the papers in this topic.)
+b) One term paper (15%) (Each student is expected to read several papers from a chosen topic and be able to lead the discussion about the papers in this topic.)

 1) EACH student needs to read several papers and write a reaction paper to summarize the papers and propose improvement.
 Each student needs to first select a topic from the list of topics listed in our class webpage.
 Each student then needs to write a comprehensive summary of papers from the chosen topic.
 The selection of the topic from the list is first-come-first-service.
 No TWO students are allowed to select the SAME topic.
 The paper is selected from the list of papers provided by me (you can also suggest some really good papers to present, but this needs to be approved by the instructor before you can present this paper).
 You cannot COPY any material from any segment of results written by others (online material or published books, papers, reports), unless you need to cite some results or statements and clearly indicate in your report.

-2) The reaction paper should be due at the end of the semester.
-The paper should be of 8-15 pages and in IEEE conference format.
-The paper is due on June 24th, 2013.
+2) The term reaction paper should be due at the end of the semester.
+The paper should be at least of 8-15 pages and in IEEE conference format.
+The paper is due on December 1st, 2014.
 Upload your paper in PDF format to blackboard and naming the file using your name and additional info so that your file name will be unique.

-b) One term project and presentation (30%) (term project is formed by a team of students, but the team should have TWO students.
+c) One term project and presentation (30%) (the term project is formed by a team of students, but the team should have TWO students.
 We will NOT allow group with 3 or more than 3 members).
 This project is about programming and implementation.

 1) The term project is proposed by students, i.e., yourself (or you can choose from the list of programming assignments given by me).
 You need to carefully think about this project.
 You have to really implement the project and show that it works.
 See programming assignments for details.